A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Dark matter halos and their assembly

-In addition to the assembly of dark matter halos, environments of halos can also affect the formation of BH seeds through radiation exposure (see \S\ref{sssec:delay-by-uv-radiation}) and metal contamination (see \S\ref{ssec:mass-func-pop3}).
+In addition to the assembly of dark matter halos, environments of halos can also affect the formation of BH seeds through radiation exposure (see Appendix~\ref{app:sssec:delay-by-uv-radiation}) and metal contamination (see Appendix~\ref{app:ssec:mass-func-pop3}).
 Environmental variations are not well captured by the assembly of individual halos, as halo assembly and structure properties correlate only weakly with the environment \citep[see fig.~9 of][]{chenRelatingStructureDark2020, gaoAssemblyBiasClustering2007,wangInternalPropertiesEnvironments2011}.
-To model environmental variations more accurately, we use halos from a cosmological N-body simulation, TNG100-1-Dark, which is conducted as a part of the IllustrisTNG project \citep{pillepichFirstResultsIllustrisTNG2018, nelsonIllustrisTNGSimulationsPublic2019}.
-This simulation uses a periodic box with a side length of $L_{\rm box} = 75\mpc$, $1820^3$ dark matter particles, each with a mass of $6.0\times 10^6 \msun$, and a Plummer-equivalent gravitational softening length that varies from $1 \kpc$ at high $z$ to $0.5 \kpc$ at low $z$.
-Halos and subhalos are identified using the friends-of-friends (\softwarenamestyle[FoF]) algorithm with a scaled linking length of $0.2$ \citep{davisEvolutionLargescaleStructure1985} and the \softwarenamestyle[Subfind] algorithm \citep{springelPopulatingClusterGalaxies2001, dolagSubstructuresHydrodynamicalCluster2009}, respectively.
-The lower limit for the FoF halo mass is about $2\times 10^8 \msun$.
-Subhalo merger trees are constructed using the \softwarenamestyle[SubLink] algorithm \citep{springelCosmologicalSimulationCode2005, boylan-kolchinResolvingCosmicStructure2009, rodriguez-gomezMergerRateGalaxies2015}.
+To model environmental variations more accurately, we thus use halos and their merger trees from a cosmological N-body simulation, TNG100-1-Dark (see \S\ref{ssec:halo-assembly}).
 The main progenitor of a subhalo is defined as the one with the most massive history among all progenitors \citep{deluciaHierarchicalFormationBrightest2007, rodriguez-gomezMergerRateGalaxies2015}.
 The central subhalo of an FoF halo is defined as the one with the most massive history among all subhalos within the halo, and the main branch of an FoF halo corresponds to the main branch of its central subhalo.
 The specific run, TNG100-1-Dark, used here ensures a balance between statistical robustness and resolution in halo assembly histories.

-The mass resolution of the cosmological N-body simulation adopted here is insufficient to resolve mini-halos needed to model the first generation of stars and BH seeds.
-To overcome this problem, we use the EPS-based Monte Carlo merger trees to extend the simulated merger trees down to the mini-halo regime.
-Appendix~\ref{app:ssec:extension-merger-tree} details the extension algorithm and shows examples of simulated halo assembly histories supplemented with extended trees.